brummett/Devel-hdb/README.md

     shell> perl -d:hdb=port:9876 yourprogram.pl
     Debugger listening on http://127.0.0.1:9876

+## How to use it

+Operation of the interface should be straightforward, though there are a few controls that may not be obvious.

+### Breakpoints and actions

+Clicking on a line number will toggle an unconditional breakpoint for that line.
+Right-clicking on a line number will bring up a form to enter a breakpoint expression and action.
+When the expression evaluates true, the debugger will stop on that line.

+### Watch Expressions

+Click on the "+" to add a new watch expression.

+Double-click on an existing expression to edit the expression.

+For arrays, hashes and globs, click on the blue circle to collapse/expand it

 ## Features

 * Single step, step over, step out, continue and exit the debugged program